em-cl/IoT-Project/README.md

 			return Ok(data);
 		}
 ```
-3. The string is deserialized to data tranfer objects and converted domain objects, then checked for duplicates and saved in the database. if every thing was correct the new  measurements are published in memory as a MediatR notification.
+3. The string is deserialized to data tranfer objects and converted to domain objects, then checked for duplicates and saved in the database.
+If every thing was correct the new  measurements are published in memory as a MediatR notification.
 ```C#
 	public record SaveBatchCommand (string Data) : IRequest<IEnumerable<Measurement>> {